AKA World’s Fair Picnic Train

 Manufactured By: Clark Equipment Company – Battle Creek, Michigan

 The Picnic Train was a trackless tram originally used for transportation at the 1964-65 New York World’s Fair.
-Greyhound operated a large fleet of the trams, known as the Glide-A-Ride, in addition to their smaller Escorter vehicles, which could be rented individually by the hour.
+Greyhound operated a large fleet of the trams at the fair, known as the Glide-A-Ride.
+This was in addition to their smaller Escorter vehicles which could be rented individually by the hour.
 The Glide-A-Ride trains were made by Clark Equipment Company, a manufacturer that specialized in forklifts, tractors and other machinery for industrial or construction use.
 The tram also had a sound system used for “lectured tours” of the attractions located along some routes.
 The vehicles served a great need for transporting visitors around the large fairgrounds.
 They often appear in photos of the fair and model toys of the trains became popular souvenirs of the fair.
 After the fair ended in 1965, Greyhound sold them all off for $5,000 each.
-An article in Time Magazine states that 62 trains were sold to 29 different buyers.
+An article in Time magazine states that 62 trains were sold to 29 different buyers.
 One example is the Erie County Fair in Hamburg, New York where Glide-A-Rides were used until 2001.

 Bargains – The Great Souvenir Sale.
 Time, 8 Oct 1965.

 Fun Way To Picnic.
 Deseret News, 6 Apr 1966.

 Glide-A-Rides.
 New York World’s Fair 1964/1965, accessed 30 Jul 2013.

 Greyhound Escorter.
 The World’s Fair Community, accessed 30 Jul 2013.

 Glide-a-Rides and Tours.
 New York World’s Fair 1964/1965, accessed 21 Aug 2013.

 Erie County Fair.
 Forgotten Buffalo, accessed 21 Aug 2013.